BrettDrawsStuff/Nanoid2.0/README.md

 - **Long press (2.5s)** — activate voice/listen mode

 ### Idle behavior
-Nanoid will occasionally wave, express disgust, or play idle sounds on its own.
+Nanoid will occasionally wave, express disgust, glitch, or play idle sounds on its own.
 After 10 minutes of inactivity it goes sad.
 After 30 minutes it sleeps.
 Tap the screen to wake it.

 ---